plietar/malariasim-gc-writeup/GC.md

 To learn more about what might be going on, we need to dive into the relevant chapter of [R Internals manual][R-ints-the-write-barrier], named *The write barrier and the garbage collector*[^cslewis].
 There we can read what we already knew:
-> after 20 level-0 collections the next collection is at level 1, and after 5
+> After 20 level-0 collections the next collection is at level 1, and after 5
 > level-1 collections at level 2.

 However, this is completed by a second phrase: